Whatapalaver/100_Days_of_Code/README.md

 - [Round 2](https://github.com/Whatapalaver/100_Days_of_Code/blob/master/r2-log.md) covered the 99 days of my Makers bootcamp experience.
 From the pre-course to graduation day.
 - [Round 1](https://github.com/Whatapalaver/100_Days_of_Code/blob/master/r2-log.md) This was my initial foray into 100 Days of Code.

+R4D10 Mon 4th Mar
+---

+Much Reactivesearch hair pulling today.
+Experimented with copy_to to create new keyword in my index.
+Failed to get the nested - multiobject field to render in the multilist component.
+Had a minor success when I managed to display categories only to discover the results were rubbish.
+Ended with a high though - finally managed to get ternaries to work in my react component so that non existent images didn't crash my app.
+Yay!
+Also dabbled with JS30 and JS transitions with flexbox.

 R4D9
 ---